Cunicular simply means “rabbit-like”. I recently came across this very rare word in an science-fictional work:

 If it was hard being a small boy in a time of rapid change, it was a doubly hard burden to be a meter-tall rabbit cursed with human sentience and cunicular instincts.

 It would take too long to explain the background to this Carrollian image — you’ll just have to read the book.
-The rabbit does have a waistcoat, but no pocket watch is mentioned).
+The rabbit does have a waistcoat, but no pocket watch is mentioned.

 Cunicular has occasionally been used in botany and medicine for various kinds of tubular formation.
 Apart from that, sightings are extremely rare.
 This is one of the few, from a description of an old Spanish method of hunting hawks by imitating the distress call of a rabbit: